 The two-digit trash code reported on the classification record is the percentage of the sample surface covered by trash particles as determined by a video scanner.
 For example, a reading of 04 indicates that trash particles cover 0.4 percent of the sample surface.
-Trash particles include extraneous matter such as grass, bark, etc. However, the classer will continue to identify samples containing extraneous matter.
-Table 17-4 illustrates the relationship of leaf grade to the percentage of the surface area measured by the HVI trashmeter for the 1993 crop.
+Trash particles

+Table 16-4.
+Relationship of Classer's Leaf Grade to HVI Trash Reading, 1993 Crop